 It is not too late to make a donation to the silent auction.
 To do so contact Tawni Phelan at , Keiser said.

 “The silent auction will have all kinds of great prizes, such as limousine rides, hotel packages and more,” she said.

 Proceeds from the festival will be used to purchase equipment and hire instructors for the library’s computer training lab, a part of the newly constructed education room, made possible by a recent bond election.
 Library computer classes are always free to the public, Keiser said.

 “Over the years, the Friends have purchased public computer workstations, laptops for the computer training lab, software and books for the library,” Keiser said.
 “The community can come and enjoy a wonderful chocolate festival and support free, educational programming at the Mustang Public Library.”

-For more information about the festival or to reserve a table, contact Keiser at 376-6071 or via email at .
+For more information about the festival, contact Keiser at 376-6071 or via email at .

 By Traci Chapman